economikit-alliance/website/content/book/governance-handbook/engagement-criteria.md

 We believe that money is an important flow among the many streams of value embedded in physical and social reality.
 We acknowledge it as a necessity for meeting our basic needs in Capitalist society, whilst also being mindful of its social consequences and the need to move beyond it.
 The financial models which we engage with, adopt and employ should thus prepare those they affect for exiting the Capitalist system.
 We realise that the injection of capital also usually leads to the creation of hierarchy, and aim to move beyond this paradigm in how we aid and support others.

-**We like:**
+**We endeavour to:**

-- Optimising for non-exploitative, non-extractive business models.
+- Optimise for non-exploitative, non-extractive business models.
-- Creating and deploying mutual & interest-free debt issuance systems.
+- Create and deploy mutual & interest-free debt issuance systems.
-- Providing for voluntary charitable contributions rather than charging licensing fees.
+- Provide for voluntary charitable contributions rather than charging licensing fees.
-- Using private equity as a way of nurturing communities of interest and engaging community members.
+- Use private equity as a way of nurturing communities of interest and engaging community members.
-- Transforming the implied power relation of aid schemes to place those receiving capital in control of its distribution.
+- Transform the implied power relation of aid schemes to place those receiving capital in control of its distribution.
-- Capping returns on investment, and explicitly articulating the extracted value relative to the real (tangible) value generated.
+- Cap returns on investment, and explicitly quantify the extracted value relative to the real (tangible) value generated.

-**We try to avoid:**
+**We try not to:**

-- Extracting value from the natural environment, human interactions, data or licensing & service fees.
+- Extract value from the natural environment, human interactions, data or licensing & service fees.
-- Creating debt-based issuance and loan systems.
+- Create debt-based issuance and loan systems.
-- Employing uncapped returns and the growth logic of Silicon Valley.
+- Employ uncapped returns and the growth logic of Silicon Valley.
-- Engaging with efforts which create short-term visibility or funding but do not have long-lasting practical applicability in lived practise.
+- Engage with efforts which create short-term visibility or funding but do not have long-lasting practical applicability in lived practise.